Jabber/udacity-ds/Capstone Project/README.md

 notebooks to the files and deploying it was a great challenge that provided an E2E coverage of software, data engineering and data science.

+## Improvements
 A potential improvement area could be uploading files and creating a repository of already requested files or saving previous requests and responses and serving these from cache

-## Credit
+## Acknowledgment

 The algorithms were built on Udacity's provided CNN practice and thinking framework